DefactoSoftware/test_dispatch/README.md

 |> html_response(200)
 ```

-TestDispatch expects the email to be send with the message
+TestDispatch expects the email to be sent with the message
 `{:delivered_email, %{} = email}` where the mail should contain at least
 the `to:`, `from:` and `subject:`, `html_body:` fields.